2019 Ponparappi violence: Political reactions

 The fact-finding team of the Tamil Nadu state unit of the Congress SC and ST cell reported that the police officers stayed as a silent spectator as of the dominant caste group targeted Dalits and their properties.
 They also claimed that the PMK and the Hindu Munnani were responsible for the violence.
 The Party's general secretary K. Jeyakumar, said that violence happens only in the areas where the PMK is in the majority.

 The Amma Makkal Munnetra kazhagam (AMMK) general secretary TTV Dinakaran also blamed the police for failing to prevent the attack.

 The PMK asserted that the conflict on the day of polling was staged by the VCK to frame the PMK.

 M K Stalin, the president of the Dravida Munnetra Kazhgam condemned the violence and also urged the Chief Electoral Officer and DGP for Election to take measures to develop the people into fraternity.

-Thol Thirumavalavan, the general secretary of the VCK blamed the PMK and the Hindu Munnani for the violence and also said that the AIADMK and BJP have unleashed violence in various places for fear of losing the elections in Tamil Nadu.
+Thol Thirumavalavan, the leader of the VCK blamed the PMK and the Hindu Munnani for the violence and also said that the AIADMK and BJP have unleashed violence in various places for fear of losing the elections in Tamil Nadu.
 In particular, the PMK is inciting caste-based violence to win the polls.
 He also stated that he would seek for a re-poll and said that 150 homes were damaged during the violence.
 He also said that the police remained as a mute spectators.

 Vaiko of the Marumalarchi Dravida Munnetra Kazhagam condemned the violence and also blamed the police for failing to stop the violence.

 Kamal Haasan compared the violence with his delayed drama Marudhanayagam which talks about caste violence 300 years ago.
 He also said that the violence is a shame to the entire Tamil race.